LF-digitala-kanaler/LFDS/content/patterns/general-patterns/graphs-and-when-to-use-them.md

 If the graph/chart has interactivity attached to it.
 Click on the legends to highlight the different parts in the graph.
 Even the text of the legend should be clickable.

-#### Color
+#### Colour

-LFUI provides a few scales to choose from that will color your visual data according to the visual profile of Länsförsäkringar.
+LFUI provides a few scales to choose from that will colour your visual data according to the visual profile of Länsförsäkringar.
 The visual identity set a preferable scale of blue or red.
 Below we have set different set to make it the same for all graphs.
-Use colors to make your most important value stand out
+Use colours to make your most important value stand out

-We are going to update the colors for better accessibility. \[2019-12-01]
+We are going to update the colours for better accessibility. \[2019-12-01]

-Here are the latest sets of colors to use:
+Here are the latest sets of v to use:

-* Blue colors - 10 colors
+* Blue colours - 10 colours
-* Red colors - 10 colors
+* Red coloursv - 10 colours
-* Blue to red - 16 colors
+* Blue to red - 16 colours
-* Red to blue - 16 colors
+* Red to blue - 16 colours
-* Hybrid - 4 colors
+* Hybrid - 4 colours
-* Map - 15 colors
+* Map - 15 colours
-* Disabled / not selected / inactive color is grey #d9d9d9 (smoke).
+* Disabled / not selected / inactive colour is grey #d9d9d9 (smoke).

 #### Accessibility

 Charts, graphs and maps use visuals to convey complex images to users.
-But since they are images, these media provide serious accessibility issues to colorblind users and users of screen readers.
+But since they are images, these media provide serious accessibility issues to colourblind users and users of screen readers.

 Generally speaking an ALT tag cannot do justice to a complex chart.
 One way to describe a chart is to provide both a text summary and a properly coded data table near the chart.